I am currently an Assistant Professor of Philosophy at Nanyang Technological University.

-I’m currently a second-year philosophy PhD student at University of Pennsylvania.
+I received my PhD in philosophy in 2020, from University of Pennsylvania.
 Before this, I graduated in May 2014 with an MA in philosophy from New York University, and worked from 2014-2015 as a Research Associate with the Philosophy Group at Nanyang Technological University (NTU) in Singapore.

 - (2016) Eating Animals and Personal Guilt, Food Ethics, Oxford UP

 (edited by Anne Barnhill, Mark Budolfson, and Tyler Doggett)

 TALKS AND PRESENTATIONS:

 - Virtuous & Morally Worthy Deference (2022).
 Philosophy Department, University of Helsinki.